 Attaching parts of a model together using best practices

-This document does not include decorative finishing operations, such as painting or coating of the model.
-For those, please refer to the relevant How-to Guides, or contact Massivit service personnel.
+This document does not include decorative finishing operations, such as painting or coating the model.
+For information about those operations, please refer to the relevant How-to Guides, or contact Massivit service personnel.

 WORKING TOOLS

-A basic set of tools is imperative for performing the basic finishing activities outlined in this document.
-Please make sure you have them accessible prior to starting to work.
-The tools can be electric or pneumatic.
-An advantage of the pneumatic tools is that they do not have an engine, so they weigh less and have less vibrations - which will make the job easier.
+A basic set of tools is imperative for performing the finishing activities outlined in this document.
+Please make sure you have them accessible before starting work.
+The tools can be electric or pneumatic although it is easier to work with pneumatic tools as they weigh less and are less prone to vibrations.